Could Quantum Entanglement Explain Telepathic Communication?

 Brain-to-brain communication, or what most of us might call telepathy, is currently being developed to build more advanced, convenient interfaces for technology we use today.
 Though it’s pretty slow at the moment, these interfaces may soon be used to telepathically manipulate wireless devices, control prosthetics, and communicate in new ways.

 Our brains are an intricate network of neurons and synapses transmitting electrical signals that become memories, commands, and ideas.
 And when these neurons transmit data back and forth, they in turn create brain waves, or synchronous oscillations that aggregate and transfer information across different segments of the brain.

 SIGN UP FOR FREE VIDEOS AND THE LATEST FROM GAIA

-Currently those brain waves can be translated externally through the use of electroencephalography, or an EEG cap.
-These swim caps dotted with electrodes continuously measure the brain’s electric signals in different regions, translating them to data that can pinpoint where in the brain those signals are coming from and what their intentions are.
+Today, those brain waves can be externally translated through the use of electroencephalography, or an EEG cap.
+These swim caps dotted with electrodes continuously measure the brain’s electric signals in different regions, translating them to data that can pinpoint where in the brain those signals are coming from and what their general intentions are.

 So, Does Telepathy Exist?

 In this sense, telepathic communication has essentially been proven possible, but what about the type of telepathic phenomena we experience naturally?
 Most people have experienced some type of uncanny ESP, whether it comes in the form of precognition, clairvoyance, intuition, or remote projection.

 But if this phenomenon was measured in the way that brain interfaces work, we would expect to see things like a decay of the brain wave signal over long distances, or interference from other brain wave emissions.
 Instead, when we experience ESP phenomena, it seems impervious to these things.
 But, why?